Seven Estimation Techniques for Software Engineers

 The simplest and least accurate estimation technique is “just ask someone.”
 Referring to a Subject Matter Expert (SME) is the easiest thing to do.
 However, the team might not perform how the SME believes they might.
 It starts to get better if you ask more people, especially those who will execute the job.
 While it’s still their opinion, it’s easy, simple, and not very accurate.
 Divergences are expected.

-Planning Poker is Delphi with discrete predetetermined values on cards.
+Planning Poker is Delphi with discrete predetermined values on cards.

 Analogy estimation is almost as simple as asking SMEs about it, but they are required to compare the work being estimated to work done in the past.
 This takes into consideration the team’s performance with greater accuracy.
 Does this ring a bell?